naristo/naristo/README.md

 ## I'm Aris

-- 🔭 I’m currently working on PT Bank BTPN
+- 🔭 I’m currently working on ~PT Bank BTPN~ PT BTPN Syariah
 - :trophy:  I'm an Elastic Certified Engineer
 - 🌱 I’m currently learning some python and js
 - 💬 We can tallk about : monitoring, docker, devOps